 This is a hard credit check and can appear on your credit report for around 12 months.1

-A hard credit check will look at your financial history so the lender can see how responsible you have been in repaying money you have previously borrowed.
+A hard credit check will look at your financial history so the lender can see how responsible you've been in repaying money you've previously borrowed.
 Any negative marks on your credit report, like overdue payments or debt collection, may stay on your credit report for a number of years.

 What's the difference between hard and soft credit checks?

 The main difference between the two searches is that a hard credit check leaves a visible footprint on your credit report which other lenders can see.
 They’ll also be able to check if you’ve been successful for any credit applications.

 Keep in mind, if you apply for finance a number of times within a short space of time it could signal to lenders that you may be struggling to manage your finances and are a risk to lend to.
 It may also impact your credit score for a period of time.